FakeByte/EpicOnlineTransport/README.md

 ## Installation
 1. Visit the [Mirror Asset Store Page](https://assetstore.unity.com/packages/tools/network/mirror-129321) and add Mirror to My Assets
 2. Import Mirror with Package Manager (Window -> Package Manager -> Packages: My Assets -> Mirror -> Download)
+3. Visit the [EOS Plugin for Unity Repository](https://github.com/PlayEveryWare/eos_plugin_for_unity) and follow the installation steps listed.
-3. Download [the latest master branch](https://github.com/FakeByte/EpicOnlineTransport/archive/refs/heads/master.zip), unpack it and copy the *Plugin* and the *Mirror* folder into your project (merge with already existing folders).
+4. Download [the latest master branch](https://github.com/FakeByte/EpicOnlineTransport/archive/refs/heads/master.zip), unpack it and copy the *Plugin* and the *Mirror* folder into your project (merge with already existing folders).
-4. Attach an EOSSDKComponent to a GameObject in your Scene
+5. Attach an EOSSDKComponent to a GameObject in your Scene
-5. Right click in the Project View and create an EOS API Key Asset (Create -> EOS -> API Key)
+6. Create EpicOnlineServicesConfig (Tools -> EpicOnlineServicesConfigEditor)
-6. Fill out all the SDK keys on the EOS API Key Asset, you can find them in the Epic Online Services Dev Portal (SDK -> SDK Credentials -> Get Credentials)
+7. Fill out all the SDK keys on the EOS API Key Asset, you can find them in the Epic Online Services Dev Portal (SDK -> SDK Credentials -> Get Credentials)
-7. Move the EOS API Key Asset into the 'Api Keys' slot on the EOSSDKComponent
-8. Attach a NetworkManager to a GameObject in your Scene
-9. Attach an EosTransport component to the same GameObject as the NetworkManager
-10. Move the EosTransport component into the 'Transport' slot on the NetworkManager
-11. (Optional) Add an EOSLobbyUI component, a NetworkManagerHUD component, or a NetworkDiscoveryHUD component to test that the transport is working properly
-12. Change the [Auth Interface Credential Type](https://dev.epicgames.com/docs/services/en-US/API/Members/Enums/Auth/EOS_ELoginCredentialType/index.html) and [Connect Interface Credential Types](https://dev.epicgames.com/docs/services/en-US/API/Members/Enums/NoInterface/EOS_EExternalCredentialType/index.html) on the EOSSDKComponent to suit the needs of your project
+8. Change the [Auth Interface Credential Type](https://dev.epicgames.com/docs/services/en-US/API/Members/Enums/Auth/EOS_ELoginCredentialType/index.html) and [Connect Interface Credential Types](https://dev.epicgames.com/docs/services/en-US/API/Members/Enums/NoInterface/EOS_EExternalCredentialType/index.html) on the EOSSDKComponent to suit the needs of your project

 ## Building for Android
 0. Install the Android Module through Unity Hub